afelipfo/afelipfo/README.md

 ## 📌  About Me

-AI & Data Engineer with a Bachelor’s in Physics and a Master’s in Artificial Intelligence (in progress), with around 5 years of experience across public sector, academia, and startup ecosystems.
-Demonstrated achievements in data engineering, Generative AI, CV, and NLP.
+Artificial Intelligence Engineer with a Bachelor’s in Physics and a Master’s in Artificial Intelligence (in progress), with around 5 years of experience across public sector, academia, and startup ecosystems.
+Demonstrated achievements in data engineering, GenAI, CV, and NLP.
 Led AI education initiatives, mentoring 100+ developers and fostering ML communities.
 This repository showcases my projects and contributions in NLP, Computer Vision, Predictive Modeling, and more—exploring real-world applications of AI and data science.

 ---